leochapp/discordBOT/README.md

 ### 2. The next step is to install FFMPEG and <ins> place it in the working directory </ins>

 Here is the link where you can download FFMPEG  : https://ffmpeg.org/download.html

+### 3. Run the BOT

+To run the discordbot just type : python main.py in the console, or in your terminal.